-- Providing help and support to meet the needs of children as soon as problems emerge - Protecting children from maltreatment whether it is within the home or online - Preventing the impairment of children's mental and physical health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care - Taking action to enable all children to have the best outcomes listening to, relating effectively with and valuing each individual pupil in our care;
+- Providing help and support to meet the needs of children as soon as problems emerge - Protecting children from maltreatment whether it is within the home or online - Preventing the impairment of children's mental and physical health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care - Taking action to enable all children to have the best outcomes

 Safeguarding and promoting the welfare of children is everyone's responsibility and decisions must always be made in the best interests of the child.
-This policy plays a crucial role in sustaining effective child protection in the day-to-day running of the School.
+This policy plays a crucial role in sustaining effective child protection in Version 23 - September 2024 the day-to-day running of the School.
 As part of the ethos of the school, the staff and Governors are committed to: